linus-jansson/sudoku-game/README.md

 # sudoku-game
-a c++ CLI script which can solve sudoku boards and generate them.
+A c++ CLI script which can solve sudoku boards and generate them.